BERS Registration FAQs

 What is the Chug Enrichment Program?
 Does my K-2nd grader have to come during the week in addition to Sunday?
 Are there enrichment options for my older child?

-Chug is an optional enrichment program for K-6th grade students.
-There are three options for Judaic enrichment for BERS students:
+Chug is an optional enrichment program for K-3rd grade students.
+There are two options for Judaic enrichment for BERS students:

 - Sunday morning K-3rd Grade Chug – 9:00-9:40 – this morning club meets before the regular K-3rd grade start time (9:45) – it is perfect for families who have a 4th or 5th grader getting dropped off at 9:00!